Ocean: Grouped by depth and temperature

 Distinct boundaries between ocean surface waters and deep waters can be drawn based on the properties of the water.
 These boundaries are called thermoclines (temperature), haloclines (salinity), chemoclines (chemistry), and pycnoclines (density).
 If a zone undergoes dramatic changes in temperature with depth, it contains a thermocline, a distinct boundary between warmer surface water and colder deep water.
-The tropical thermocline is typically deeper than the thermocline at higher latitudes.
-Polar waters, which receive relatively little solar energy, are not stratified by temperature and generally lack a thermocline because surface water at polar latitudes are nearly as cold as water at greater depths.
+In tropical regions, the thermocline is typically deeper compared to higher latitudes.
+Unlike polar waters, where solar energy input is limited, temperature stratification is less pronounced, and a distinct thermocline is often absent.
+This is due to the fact that surface waters in polar latitudes are nearly as cold as deeper waters.
 Below the thermocline, water everywhere in the ocean is very cold, ranging from −1 °C to 3 °C. Because this deep and cold layer contains the bulk of ocean water, the average temperature of the world ocean is 3.9 °C. If a zone undergoes dramatic changes in salinity with depth, it contains a halocline.
 If a zone undergoes a strong, vertical chemistry gradient with depth, it contains a chemocline.
-Temperature and salinity control the density of ocean water, with colder and saltier water being more dense, and this density in turn regulates the global water circulation within the ocean.
+Temperature and salinity control ocean water density.
+Colder and saltier water is denser, and this density plays a crucial role in regulating the global water circulation within the ocean.
 The halocline often coincides with the thermocline, and the combination produces a pronounced pycnocline, a boundary between less dense surface water and dense deep water.

 Grouped by distance from land

 The pelagic zone can be further subdivided into two sub regions based on distance from land: the neritic zone and the oceanic zone.
-The neritic zone encompasses the water mass directly above the continental shelves and hence includes coastal waters, whereas the oceanic zone includes all the completely open water.
+The neritic zone covers the water directly above the continental shelves, including coastal waters.
+On the other hand, the oceanic zone includes all the completely open water.

 The littoral zone covers the region between low and high tide and represents the transitional area between marine and terrestrial conditions.
 It is also known as the intertidal zone because it is the area where tide level affects the conditions of the region.

 Volumes

-The volume of water in all the oceans together is approximately 1.335 billion cubic kilometers (1.335 sextillion liters, 320.3 million cubic miles).
+The combined volume of water in all the oceans is roughly 1.335 billion cubic kilometers (1.335 sextillion liters, 320.3 million cubic miles).